oerdnj/dp2025/main.typ

 The implementation also currently doesn't produce public header files.
 There are three files in the `./include` directory: `mem.h`, `rng.h` and `sig.h`.
 The build system has been modified for the purposes of this work to install these files to `sqisign/{mem,rng,sig}.h`, but generally speaking the `rng.h` header exports two functions called `randombytes_init()` and `randombytes()` that are not really suitable to be used in the common name-space.
 Those functions should be moved under the `sqisign_` prefixed name-space.

-The integration of the SQIsign algorithm has been published in the `ondrej/pqc-sqisign` branch of the BIND 9 project.
+The integration of the SQIsign algorithm has been published in the `ondrej/pqc-sqisign` branch#footnote[https://gitlab.isc.org/isc-projects/bind9/-/commits/ondrej/pqc-sqisign] of the BIND 9 project.
 The shared libraries compiled with the optimizations enabled have been added into the branch for the testing purposes.

 SQIsign at the NIST Security Level 1 has been tested and marked as SQIsign-I below.